 Control of Cabbage Mosaic Virus

 How does cabbage contract mosaic virus and how do you control mosaic viruses affecting cabbage?
 One avenue of new cabbage mosaic virus infections is via aphid populations.
-There are 40-50 species of aphids that have been known to transport this virus from one cabbage plant to another, but two aphids in particular take a bulk of the credit: Brevicoryne brassicae (cabbage aphid) and Myzus persicae (green peach aphid).
+There are 40 to 50 species of aphids that have been known to transport this virus from one cabbage plant to another, but two aphids in particular take a bulk of the credit: Brevicoryne brassicae (cabbage aphid) and Myzus persicae (green peach aphid).

 If you have aphids in your garden, then you will need to take measures to dwindle their population in your garden, as they are not just only a threat to your cabbage, but everything else you are growing.

-The disease can also be spread when the infected leaves of one plant simply touches those of a healthy plant.
+The disease can also be spread when the infected leaves of one plant simply touch those of a healthy plant.
 Plants infected with mosaic virus should be removed (do not compost) from your garden immediately for this reason.

 This virus can make a comeback every gardening season because it has the ability to overwinter in perennial herbaceous weeds (which aphids also feed on).
 Therefore, keeping your garden routinely weeded is highly recommended.
-The general recommendation is to keep your garden free of perennial weeds within at least 100 yards of your garden area.
+The general recommendation is to keep your garden free of perennial weeds within at least 100 yards (91.5 m.) of your garden area.

 It is important to note that there is no cure for cabbages with mosaic virus once they become infected.
 The damage cannot be undone by a fungicide application.
 Good garden sanitation and insect pest management are the best means of keeping mosaic viruses affecting cabbage at bay.